kakomiraii/fyp/README.md

 This project is a task manager application created for my FYP.

 Steps to run the application:

+1. clone the repository
+2. run "npm -i"
+3. ng serve (this will generate the necessary node_modules)
-1. expo start
+4. expo start
-2. i - for ios simulator
+5. i - for ios simulator
-3. Use this test account:
+6. Use this test account:
 - Email: test@gmail.com
 - Password: testtest